 Consultation Rate - Every doctor will be different.
-With this in mind it is advised that you only put on surgeries 1-2 weeks in advance, minimising impact if things need to change at short notice.
+It is advised that you only put on surgeries 1-2 weeks in advance, minimising impact if things need to change at short notice.

-A suggested schedule:

-Week 1-2 - Introductory period

-Week 3-4 - 30 minutes per appointment

-Month 2 - 20 minutes per appointment

-Month 3 - 20 minutes per appointment

-Month 4 - 20-15 (rare for FY2 to be able to cope with 15) minutes per appointment
+A suggested schedule: Week 1-2 - Introductory period Week 3-4 - 30 minutes per appointment Month 2 - 20 minutes per appointment Month 3 - 20 minutes per appointment Month 4 - 20-15 (rare for FY2 to be able to cope with 15) minutes per appointment.